-Find out about extra NFI services available for public sector organisations, such as flexible data matching and the Application Checker.
+Find out about extra NFI services available for public sector organisations, such as ReCheck and the AppCheck.

 Many of the risks addressed by the National Fraud Initiative (NFI) are also relevant to central government departments, agencies or arm’s length bodies and other organisations, such as housing associations, academies and community rehabilitation companies.
-This guide lists the services that are available to public sector organisations as voluntary participants under Schedule 9, 3 of the Local Audit and Accountability Act 2014.
+This guide lists the services that are available to such public sector organisations as voluntary participants under Schedule 9, 3 of the Local Audit and Accountability Act 2014.
 Screening is carried out every 2 years (with data submission usually in October).

-NFI can help these organisations identify a range of issues, for example, eg individuals with no right to work in the UK, employees committing benefit fraud or working elsewhere, VAT overpayments, VAT overpayments, duplicate payments or creditors or employee interests in companies your organisation is trading with.
+The NFI can help to identify a range of issues, for example, employees committing benefit fraud or working elsewhere, tenants that are subletting illegally, duplicate trade creditor payments or employees with interests in companies your organisation is trading with.

 You can also read case studies showing how NFI has helped other organisations.

 Central government, academies and community rehabilitation companies